The-R4V3N/DataIntegrity-Security_Project/Detailed_Project_Requirements.md

 - **Single Session Handling:**
   - The server shall be capable of handling only one client session at a time.
-  - The server shall reject new client requests when a session is already established.

 - **Session Expiration:**
   - Sessions shall expire after 1 minute of inactivity.